42BR Barristers - Lucas Nacif

 Business Law

 Due to Lucas’ extensive experience in representing senior executives, he is very well placed in advising employees and employers in contractual disputes.
-For example, whilst at Farore Law, Lucas regularly advised senior executives on LTIP schemes, discretionary bonuses, share options and carried interest.
-Lucas regularly advised individuals in relation to clawbacks and good leaver/bad leaver provisions.
+For example, whilst at Farore Law, Lucas regularly advised senior executives on LTIP schemes, discretionary bonuses, share options, carried interest, clawbacks and the enforceability of restrictive covenants.

 Highlights include:

-• Advising a judgment creditor in enforcing an Employment Tribunal award against a Sovereign State in the High Court.
+• Advised a judgment creditor in enforcing an Employment Tribunal award against a Sovereign State in the High Court.
 This required advising the judgment creditor on issues such as state immunity, diplomatic immunity and immunity from seizure of cultural objects.

 • Defending a homeowner in a construction dispute with a builder, including bringing a counterclaim in breach of contract, negligence and the Consumer Rights Act 2015.